Bike Stores that Sell the Specialized Turbo Levo 2021:

 - ✅ Smart control technology to pre-set motor and battery performance.

-- ✅ Lighweight compared to e-MTB in the same category.
+- ✅ Lighweight compared to other e-MTB in the same category.

 What we do not like